 - Preheat the oven to 250 degrees Fahrenheit and line two baking sheets with parchment paper.

-- Next, make your caramel sauce.
-Melt your butter in a large saucepan over medium-low heat.
-I used the same pan as the popcorn cooked in and just wiped it out before adding the butter.
-Then add your coconut sugar and full-fat coconut milk and whisk well to combine.
+- Make your caramel sauce.
+Wipe out your pan and let cool for a minute or two.
+Melt your butter over medium-low heat.
+Add your coconut sugar and full-fat coconut milk and whisk well to combine.
 Cook for 5-7 minutes over a low simmer, whisking constantly.
-The sauce will thicken as it cooks.
-Remove from heat and let cool just a little (it will thicken a little more).
+Be careful not to burn it and turn down the heat if needed.
+You can also remove it from the heat for short periods of time to make sure it doesn’t get too hot.
+As it cooks, the sauce will thicken.
+Remove from heat and let cool a little (it will thicken a little more).
 Stir in the salt.

 notes

-- Store in a large sealable glass dish, tin lined with parchment paper, or reusable silicone bag or plastic bag.
+- store in a large sealable airtight container, tin lined with parchment paper, or reusable silicone bag or plastic bag.

 nutrition